RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 FXOpen

+What is the relative strength index?
 The relative strength index is one of the most common oscillators.
 Many traders prefer it to other momentum indicators because it provides numerous signals and can be used in different timeframes and for various assets with minor changes in its settings.
-In this FXOpen guide, you will learn how to calculate the RSI and use it in trading strategies.
+In this FXOpen article, you will learn what the RSI is and how to use it in trading strategies.

 What Does Relative Strength Index Mean?

 The relative strength index (RSI) is a momentum indicator.
-It was developed by J. Welles Wilder Jr. It was presented for the first time in 1978 in his book entitled New Concepts in Technical Trading Systems.
+It was developed by J. Welles Wilder Jr. and presented for the first time in 1978 in his book entitled New Concepts in Technical Trading Systems.
 The indicator was introduced as a tool for identifying overbought and oversold market conditions by measuring the speed and magnitude of recent price changes.
-Today, traders use it for identifying divergences, buy and sell signals, and trends.
+Today, traders use it to identify overbought/oversold conditions, divergences, and trends.

 Wilder developed some other popular technical analysis indicators, including the average true range (ATR), the average directional movement index (ADX), and the parabolic stop and reverse (Parabolic SAR).